MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 ## Valid domains

 For your app to pass review, ensure the valid domains listed in the manifest are under your organization's direct control.
-Your submission must adhere to the external domains guidelines under Microsoft’s Commercial Marketplace Certification Policy.
+Your submission must adhere to the [external domains](/legal/marketplace/certification-policies) guidelines under Microsoft’s Commercial Marketplace Certification Policy.

 ## Localization information

 If your app supports localization, you must include the localized language files in your app package.
-Localization files must conform to the Teams localization schema.
+Localization files must conform to the [Teams localization schema](../../build-and-test/apps-localization.md).
 Apps that support localization but missing localization information in the app manifest fail app review.

 ## Provider or developer name mismatch

-To avoid end-user confusion during the app’s acquisition from the Microsoft Teams Store or Microsoft AppSource, you must ensure you provide the same developer name in your offer listing in both storefronts.
-Offers with developer name mismatch in Microsoft Teams Store and Microsoft AppSource listing frequently fail app review.
+To avoid end-user confusion during the app’s acquisition from the Microsoft Teams Store or Microsoft AppSource, ensure to provide the same developer name in your offer listing in both storefronts.

 ## Privacy policy

-Your offer listing must include a valid Privacy Policy link.
-Offers with invalid, unsecured, broken privacy policy links frequently fail app review.
-Your Privacy Policy must follow the Privacy Policy guidelines.
+Your offer listing must include a valid privacy policy link.
+Offers with invalid, unsecured, broken privacy policy links fail app review.
+Your privacy policy must follow the [privacy policy guidelines](prepare/teams-store-validation-guidelines.md#privacy-policy).

 ## Terms of Use link

 Your offer listing must include a valid Terms of Use link.
-Offers with invalid, unsecured, broken Terms of Use links frequently fail app review.
-Terms of Use links must follow Terms of Use link guidelines.
+Offers with invalid, unsecured, broken Terms of Use links fail app review.
+Terms of Use links must follow [Terms of Use link guidelines](prepare/teams-store-validation-guidelines.md#terms-of-use).